nbaxter13/nbaxter13.github.io/_posts/2014-11-04-using-knitr.md

 To get going, a template file should be copied from `_post_templates/YYYY-MM-DD-knitr-post-name.Rmd`, put into the `_knitr` folder, and renamed appropriately.
 Be sure to change the YAML front matter including the date and the title of the post.
+At this point there are two approaches you can
+take: RStudio or the command line.

+### RStudio
+This approach has the appeal of developing in the "safe" RStudio environment.
+But it does come at a cost of being somewhat clunky down the road.
+Using the YAML material at the top of this page and the iniital code chunk, which has been hidden, you can easily press "Knit HTML" and viola `*.md` and `*.html` files are generated.
+For the blog we are really only interested in the `*.md` file.
+If you look at the top of this file when it's conveted to a `*.md` file you'll see this:

+    # knitr demonstration
+    2014-11-04

+You need to delete these two lines and re-insert the YAML header:

+    ---
+    layout: post
+    title:  "knitr demonstration"
+    date:   2014-11-04
+    comments: true
+    ---

+Save the `*.md` file and move it to the `_posts` folder.
+Delete the `*.html` file that was created.
+This strategy will work for converting any `*.Rmd` file to the Jekyll-compatible `*.md` file that you need to build a blog post.

+### Command line
-The first time you ever create a knitr document may need to run the following commands from the terminal:
+The first time you ever compile a knitr document from the command line you will need to run the following commands:

     chmod +x render_post.R
     chmod +x render_post.sh